 Active-Probation is merely a warning status.
 BOC Approved Providers in this status may still offer CEUs for the year.
 The BOC does not require an action or response by the BOC Approved Provider at the time of decision.
 It is highly suggested a BOC Approved Provider reviews non-compliant items to ensure future programs are adjusted accordingly.
 Note: Athletic Trainers do not see your probation status.
 BOC Approved Providers will see this status when logging into the portal only.

 A BOC Approved Provider will enter into probation immediately upon a BOC decision based on non-compliance.
 This status remains until a successful outcome of a subsequent annual report.
-For example, if a provider is found to be non-compliant on the annual report in early 2021, the probationary status will remain until the following annual report.
-If the annual report is accepted without any items in non-compliance, status will revert back to active in early 2022 upon BOC decision to approve the annual report.
+For example, if a provider is found to be non-compliant on the annual report in early in the year, the probationary status will remain until the following annual report.
+If the annual report is accepted without any items in non-compliance, status will revert back to active in early the following year upon BOC decision to approve the annual report.

 Expired status means a provider may not offer Category A CEUs and may not upload programs to the program directory (access is revoked).